chaubenn/chaubenn/README.md

 ## 🚀 What I'm Up To

-- 🤖 Building, finalising and branding [OzMath](https://github.com/chaubenn/ozmath)
+- 🤖 Building, finalising and branding [OzMath](https://github.com/chaubenn/ozmath) (so much data entry at the moment 😭
-- 💻 Celebrating my first internship offer!
+- 💻 Preparing for my first day at my new job

 ## 🎓 About Me